 How L.A. is Responding

-Four years ago, there was less than $20 million in the city budget for homelessness.
-Mayor Garcetti’s 2018-19 budget includes $431 million dollars to take on the crisis, including a $20 million Crisis and Bridge Housing Fund that is the crux of his A Bridge Home plan.
-Mayor Garcetti also pushed for state funding to help accelerate the work of ending the homelessness crisis.
-The successful effort resulted in an additional $166 million in state funding to Los Angeles for homeless services and housing.
+Five years ago, less than $20 million in the City budget was earmarked for homelessness.
+Mayor Garcetti’s 2019-20 budget includes more than $460 million to take on the crisis.
+Mayor Garcetti also pushed for state funding to help accelerate the work of ending the homelessness crisis—a successful effort that resulted in an additional $166 million in state funding in 2018 and $270 million in 2019 to Los Angeles for homeless services and housing.

 The Mayor stood up a Unified Homelessness Response Center in the City’s Emergency Operations Center, putting all critical City Departments (along with partners like the Los Angeles Homeless Services Authority and Metro) at the same table to respond to the crisis together — proactively and in real-time — with services and engagement with the goal of bringing people indoors.